Package Leaflet: Information for the User

 You can start taking Melteva immediately.
 When you do so, you do not need to take additional contraceptive measures.

-What to do if you forget to take Melteva
+If you forgot to take Melteva

 Conduct to follow if you forget to take a tablet